AdaCore/training_material/courses/fundamentals_of_ada/labs/solar_system/adv_240_tasking_protected_objects/instructions.rst

-:title: Lab 22 - Tasking with Ravenscar
+:title: Tasking with Ravenscar - Lab
 :subtitle: The :code:`Solar_System` API with tasking

 The purpose of this exercise is to use Ravenscar tasks instead of one